Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 ## Integrating with Mokens at the Contract Level

-Your project can integrate mokens with your contracts to create various funtionality for users.
+Your project can integrate mokens with your contracts to create various functionality for users.

 #### Querying Mokens